March 2021 - Capital City College

 Despite moving much of the business online, she decided to change careers and is now studying for a Professional Graduate Certificate in Education and Training at the College of Haringey, Enfield and North East London (CONEL).

-As part of her course, Paulina has been working as a part-time Lecturer in Sport at the college where she has been teaching free short courses in massage, physiology and nutrition.
+As part of her course, Paulina has been working as a part-time Lecturer in Sports at the college where she has been teaching free short courses in massage, physiology and nutrition.

 She said: “Business was good until the pandemic came along and it had to close.
 However, I was able to teach from home and do personal training and rehabilitation sessions on Zoom to help pay my mortgage and provide a decent lifestyle for my children.”

-“I am passionate about sports and wanted to inspire others.
+“I am passionate about sports and want to inspire others.
 I wanted to give something back and share my knowledge by teaching the subject I know best.
-I love seeing people succeed and improving their lives, and my tutors at CONEL have given me the confidence that I can do it.”
+I love seeing people succeed and improve their lives, and my tutors at CONEL have given me the confidence that I can do it.”

 Paulina, who lives in Romford, came to the UK from Romania in 2005 and married three years later.
 She began studying a fitness instruction course while working as a waitress and pregnant with her son Luca.

-In 2011 she had had a second child, Victoria and studied to be a personal trainer and would run fitness sessions in evenings and at weekends while her then husband looked after their children.
+In 2011 she had a second child, Victoria and studied to be a personal trainer and would run fitness sessions in the evenings and at weekends while her then-husband looked after their children.

 Paulina progressed to an Access to Higher Education Diploma in Sport and secured a place at the University of East London and took out a student loan to cover the cost of her studies.